Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.rst

 * ``--count=5`` (the default) while checking every minute means that the check reports a warning if any interface was above a threshold in the last 5 minutes.
 * Check needs ``count`` runs to warm up its caches.
-* Check uses a SQLite database in ``/tmp`` to store its historical data.
 * The check inventorizes your appliance.
-If you change any of Forti's interfaces, and you want to reset the check's warnings about this, simply delete its ``fortios-network-io.db`` file.
+If you change any of Forti's interfaces, and you want to reset the check's warnings about this, simply delete its ``/tmp/fortios-network-io.db`` file.

 Fact Sheet